yzr95924/storage_paper_list/StoragePaperNote/Deduplication/Post-Dedup/Finesse-FAST'19.md

 Principle: features in an SF should be extracted from the subchunks distributed uniformly across the chunk.
 > Can be implemented simply by sorting

+- the whole workflow
+  - deduplication: an in-memory SHA-1 fingerprint table
+  - resemblance detection: Finesse and N-transform
+  - base chunk reading: use a base chunk cache with LRU and a size of 400MiB to reduce base chunk I/Os
+  - delta encoding: use the classic Xdelta

 ### Implementation and Evaluation

 Implementation:
 implement delta compression in an open-source deduplication prototype system (Destor) deltra encoding $\rightarrow$ Xdelta